-Business insight - the foundation stone of any enterprise with global aspirations!
+Business insight & precision data - the foundations for any enterprise with local or global aspirations!

 World-beating British invention

-I was holed up in the local pub on Sunday as the weather was both cold and wet – the ideal conditions for seeking out a log fire and a pint!
+I was holed up in the local pub on Sunday as the weather was both cold and wet – the ideal conditions for seeking out a log fire and a pint - even in the summer!

 Got chatting to a neighbour who was explaining how he and some friends had invented an incredible widget that detects the position of leaks in underground water pipes without having to dig up the road to find them.
 And apparently with billions of litres of water lost each year and £millions spent on laboriously locating and fixing the pipes, this invention could be a world-changer.